 - Previous long-term use of antibiotics

-- Anaemia, obesity, diabetes, HIV/AIDS, hepatitis, cancer and other chronic illness
+- Anaemia, obesity, diabetes, human immunodeficiency virus (HIV)/AIDS, viral hepatitis, cancer and other chronic illness

 What are the clinical features of bacterial folliculitis?

 Bacterial folliculitis may be superficial or involve the whole hair follicle (a boil).
-It may arise on any body site, but is most often diagnosed in scalp, beard area, axilla, buttocks and extremities.
+It may arise on any body site but is most often diagnosed in the scalp, beard area, axilla, buttocks and extremities.
 Systemic symptoms are uncommon.
 Different types of bacterial folliculitis are described below.

 Superficial staphylococcal folliculitis presents with one or more follicular pustules.
 They may be itchy or mildly sore.
 Superficial folliculitis heals without scarring.